Predicting topological quantum phase transition from dynamics via multisite entanglement: Detection of Topological Criticalities via Entanglement

 \end{proof}

-Let us now elaborate the way we compute the time-average GGM.
-Following the quench as described before, we calculate GGM at every time step, and then perform averaging over time, indicated as
+Let us now elaborate on the way we compute the time-averaged GGM.
+Following the quench as described before, we calculate the GGM at every time step and then perform averaging over time, indicated as